Christian Support Group Meetings Location:

 * Core Curriculum Source: Mental Health Grace Alliance / Family Grace Group Materials

-• The third Thursday meeting each month joins the BTFG together with the BTSG.
-We call this Pizza Party With A Purpose Nite.
-This is a special time for food, fellowship, and focus.
+- The third Thursday meeting each month joins the BTSG together with the BTFG for a Pizza Party With A Purpose Nite that is a special time for food, fellowship, and focus.

 FACILITATORS: Offered under the auspices of Bright Tomorrows, Tim and Nancy Reside are the co-facilitators of these support groups.
 Click here for biographical and credential information.